stackitcloud/stackit-cli/docs/stackit_organization.md

 ### Synopsis

 Provides functionality regarding organizations.
-An active STACKIT organization is the root element of the resource hierarchy and a prerequisite to use any STACKIT Cloud Resource / Service
+An active STACKIT organization is the root element of the resource hierarchy and a prerequisite to use any STACKIT Cloud Resource / Service.

 ```
 stackit organization [flags]